 Measuring poverty and communicating poverty reduction results is a long-standing priority for the World Bank.
 In 2015, we set up a Commission on Global Poverty to provide recommendations on how to more comprehensively measure and monitor global poverty.
-The Commission, led by the late Sir Anthony Atkinson, provided a set of 21 recommendations including broadening the scope of poverty measurements to include non-monetary measures such as educational outcomes and access to health care; a suggestion to introduce a societal headcount measure of global poverty; as well as a recommendation to publish a global profile of the poor.
+The Commission provided 21 recommendations.
+TThey included broadening the scope of poverty measurements to include non-monetary measures, introducing a societal headcount measure of global poverty, and publishing a global profile of the poor.

 The World Bank Group has committed to adopting most of these recommendations.
 In 2017, it introduced two complementary global poverty lines, which can be used as a benchmark for countries across the world whose level of development makes the International Poverty Line — $1.90 per day — of little use.
 The $3.20 and $5.50 per person, per day poverty lines complement, not replace, the International Poverty Line.

 In 2018, the World Bank report Piecing Together the Poverty Puzzle broadened the ways the World Bank defines and measures poverty by:

 - Presenting a new measure of societal poverty, integrating the absolute concept of extreme poverty and a notion of relative poverty reflecting needs across countries;

 - Introducing a multi-dimensional poverty measure that is anchored on household consumption and the $1.90 international poverty line but broadens the measure by including information on access to education and utilities;

 - Investigating the differences in poverty within households, including by age and gender.

 The World Bank Group produces twice-yearly two-page country Poverty and Equity Briefs that highlight poverty, shared prosperity, and inequality trends, and provide the country context of the poverty story.
 In September 2019, the country poverty briefs also began to report data on multidimensional poverty indicators for over 115 countries.